Neeraj1850/IT572/README.md

 Install the dependencies (if you haven't already): npm install

 To start the backend server:
-1. Navigate to the server directory:
+1. Navigate to the server directory: cd ./backend
-   '''bash
-   cd ./backend
-3. Run the server with:
+3. Run the server with: python server.py
-   '''bash
-   python server.py

 To start the frontend application:
-3. Start the application:
+3. Start the application: npm start
-'''bash
-npm start